rudyrigot/ruby-rails-worldchanger/README.md

 To get the OAuth configuration working, go to the Applications panel in your repository settings, and create an OAuth application to allow interactive sign-in.
 Just create a new application, fill the application name and the callback URL (localhost URLs are always authorized, so at development time you can omit to fill the Callback URL field), and copy/paste the clientId & clientSecret tokens into the `config/prismic.yml` file.

+### Iterating on this example

+If you want to iterate on this example (for instance: deploy it into a production environment, connect it to a local databse, discover the general-usage helpers and syntactic sugar, ...), it is based on [prismic.io's official Rails starter project](https://github.com/prismicio/ruby-rails-starter), so you may want to read its README file.

 ### Licence

 This software is licensed under the Apache 2 license, quoted below.